greeve/eportfolio/03_competency_a.md

 One of the last assignments for the Reference and Information Services course (LIBR 210) required creating a written script of a librarian answering the question of a patron.

-The assignment was designed to help illustrate a good reference interview that involved ethical considerations using the RUSA guidelines.
+The assignment was designed to illustrate a good reference interview involving ethical considerations following the RUSA guidelines.

+In the reference interview script the patron, who is a local DJ, asks the librarian to know if they are legally allowed to remix the work of other musicians into their own.

+The librarian has to walk a careful balance between following established ethical guidelines while also helping the patron find information to answer their information needs.

+Public and academic libraries often have policies that restrict librarians and staff from providing authoritative legal counsel.

+In this scenario the librarian wasn't able to directly answer whether the actions of the DJ were legal.

+Instead they shared the legal resources available in the library so that the patron would be empowered to find their own answers.

+The librarian was also bound by the ALA code of ethics to not express their own personal opinion about the legal matter to avoid interfering with the library's institutional aims and the patron's access to information (see ALA Code of Ethics #7).

 - LIBR210\_A6.pages (RUSA guidelines for reference interviews)